tenpercentwildmusic/tenpercentwildmusic.github.io/about.md

 As the home page mentioned, TenPercent is a creative collective of artists defying gravity and avoiding definition.
 Or they're trying to.
 It's a pursuit that needs no purpose.

-The music relates to fiction, the fiction relates to characters, the characters relate to music.
+The music springs to fiction, the fiction relates to characters, the characters turn into music.
 It is a whirlwind, a whirlpool, an abyss, a tumbleweed...

 &nbsp;